 Also, Shadow in Sonic the Hedgehog (2006).
 His techniques went from being very similar to Sonic in Sonic Adventure 2 and Sonic Heroes to a different style.
 However, the fact that he became slower could raise different questions.

-And then, by King of Fighters XIII, Iori had lost his fire powers completely, while Kyo pretty much lost his Fiery "Rekka-style" moves and had regained his fireball...
+And then, by The King of Fighters XII, Iori had lost his fire powers completely, while Kyo pretty much lost his fiery "Rekka-style" moves and had regained his fireball...
+(Though in XIII, the Rekka-style Kyo and Flames Iori are available as DLC alongside the more "classic" Kyo and the flameless Iori.)

 Alpha 2 and 3 then adopted the Kusuha and Bullet characters as the canon heroes of Alpha (with the "player" and main character assumed to have been Kusuha) and developed them even further, taking their story and character development to appropriate extremes.